 - Provide excellent customer service by improving and expanding our partnerships with shareholder on-boarding, reporting, management and leasing companies.

 Today, we see our conservative approach to building a REIT and brand payoff.

 - Despite the economic shock, we believe our rent roll is stable and well-positioned for the future.

 - Our portfolio leverage is low, and we are able to cover our debt service.

-- We have not furloughed or laid off a single employee.
+- We did not furlough or lay off a single employee due to economic hardship.

 - We are well-positioned to take advantage of the market and acquire quality assets at a discount to prior pricing.